JakeBogie/builder-gcp/control-plane/README.md

 ```

 ### Create the Terraform secrets file
-In your `secrets` directory create a file named `control-plane.secrets.terraform.tfvars` with the contents below, replacing the sections noted below with your own data.
+In your `secrets` directory create a file named `control-plane.secrets.tfvars` with the contents below, replacing the sections noted below with your own data.

 __*(In the following three fields paste the contents of your files replacing the `**PASTE_xx_HERE**` portion of each.)*__